Dimitry Tsarevski: 2024–2025 season: World Junior silver and Junior Grand Prix Final silver

 In June 2024, a new ruling of the ISU Congress resulted in a change of age limit for junior pairs and ice dance teams, and Wolfkostin, 19, and Tsarevski, 20, opted to start the year in the junior division.
 Wolfkostin had reported being off the ice for several months while recovering from a leg fracture, and they waited until July to begin their season.
 At the 2024 Lake Placid Ice Dance International, they placed second overall.
 They were then assigned to the JGP Czech Republic, where they clinched the silver medal.
 A few weeks later at the JGP Poland, they won the gold medal, scoring new season's bests and qualifying them for the Junior Grand Prix Final in Grenoble, France.
 There, Wolfkostin/Tsarevski scored 65.57 in the rhythm dance and 99.41 in the free, totaling 164.98 points and earning the silver medal in the final.

 Competing a "split" junior-senior season, after the conclusion of the Grand Prix, Wolfkostin and Tsarevski skated to brand new senior programs for the 2025 U.S. Championships.
 There, they placed sixth in the rhythm dance with a score of 76.27, and eighth in the free with a score of 110.56, for a total of 186.83 points and a seventh-place finish overall.

 Following the national championships, Wolfkostin/Tsarevski were assigned to complete their season at the 2025 World Junior Championships in Debrecen.
 Despite skating early in the rhythm dance segment, the team scored 65.71 points and placed second.
 They then scored 101.80 in the free dance, earning a combined total of 167.51 points, and ultimately winning the silver medal, behind Italian team Tali/Lafornara.
-“It feels very great and fulfilling to end our junior careers with a skate like that,” said Wolfkostin.
-“I feel ecstatic right now and super happy!”